 Net worth is a dollar amount representing the total value of everything you own (your assets) after you’ve subtracted everything you owe (your liabilities).
 Knowing this number can help you assess your finances at a glance.

-Keep in mind that net worth is only one metric for measuring financial health!
+Keep in mind that net worth is only one metric for measuring financial health.
 There are other aspects you should consider (like your credit score for instance) when taking a broad view of your finances.

 Net Worth = Total Assets – Total Liabilities

-In case that all sounded like a bunch of financial mumbo jumbo, let’s take a look at an example.
-For assets, let’s say an individual has a house worth $400,000, $15,000 in a savings account and $32,000 in an IRA.
+Let’s take a look at a basic example.
+For assets, let’s say an individual has a house worth $400,000; $15,000 in a savings account; and $32,000 in an IRA.

 The same individual has $250,000 left on their mortgage, a credit card balance of $2,500 and $10,000 left in student loan debts.